 For instance, here at TRG International, we have a very diverse and inclusive workforce with employees from Thailand, Malaysia, Pakistan, India, the UK, Saudi Arabia, the US, and all of whom are given the liberty to work in the time zone they are most productive and anywhere they feel comfortable.

 Unfortunately, working from anywhere is not for everyone.
 There is a portion of the workforce that prefers social interactions which can only be obtained physically.
 What's more, WFA is primarily applicable to knowledge work.
-With the rate that technology advances today, hopefully, this ideation will one day reach every corner of the world, enabling and empowering employees regardless of the jobs and industries that they are in.
+With the rate at that technology advances today, hopefully, this ideation will one day reach every corner of the world, enabling and empowering employees regardless of the jobs and industries that they are in.

 The challenge is in the “How” - How to empower true work from anywhere culture?

 One of the most prominent advantages of WFA is enhanced productivity.
-As employees are given the ultimate freedom to work, they are now more motivated, and thus, the efficiency spikes as a result.
+As employees are given the ultimate freedom to work, they are now more motivated, and thus, efficiency spikes as a result.

 The ability to work anywhere essentially does not limit to specific groups of professionals.
 Its benefits can reach all full-time permanent staff members, from the intern who just joined the company yesterday, to senior managers that want to move closer to their retirement homes, or the CEO themselves.